Facebook

 Wide Tires

-The 20-inch tires are wide and deep treaded — they’ll go through dirt and rocks while preserving optimal traction and stability.
+The 20-inch tires are wide with deep tread — they’ll go through dirt and rocks while preserving optimal traction and stability.
 The tires also work well on smooth surfaces, so it’s great for the daily ride to school.

 Durable Hi-Ten Frame

-Hi-ten or high-tensile steel is incredibly durable and well suited for a miniature mountain bike.
-It’s flexible when compared to aluminum or usual steel.
+Hi-ten or high-tensile steel is incredibly durable and well-suited for a miniature mountain bike.
+It’s flexible when compared to aluminum or standard steel.
 This allows the bike to adjust to the rider and terrain over time — however, it may need a tune-up after the first month of riding.

 What We Don't Like